What is a Notary Public?

 Apostille & Legalisation

-I can advise you on whether your document will be valid just with the notarisation or whether it also needs to be legalised at the Foreign and Commonwealth Office with an apostille.
-For countries that are a party to the Hague Convention documents need only be legalised with the apostille in order to be accepted..
+I can advise you on whether your document will be valid just with the notarisation or whether it also needs to be legalised at the Foreign, Commonwealth and Development Office with an Apostille.
+For countries that are a party to the Hague Convention documents need only be legalised with the Apostille in order to be accepted.Read more

 What services does a Notary Public provide?